-The Department of Mathematics offers four degree options designed to meet the needs of students interested in pure mathematics.
+The Department of Mathematics offers five degree options designed to meet the needs of students interested in pure mathematics.
 These options promote competence in abstract thinking, logical rigor, analysis, expository clarity, and critical writing.
 A student who studies mathematics will develop skills that are invaluable in almost any area of life, from software development to finance to teaching.
 Such a student will also be well prepared for entry into professional schools of business, law, and medicine.

 Current and prospective students considering a degree in mathematics should be excited about proof-writing and ready for a challenging and intellectually stimulating degree program!